SapienzaNLP/reducing-wsd-bias-in-nmt/README.md

 This repository contains code and instructions to train and evaluate models as described in the paper.

 ## Experiments folder structure
 Every experiment is stored under the `experiments/` folder, in its own directory, divided by language pair and by experiment name.
-For example, the baseline model of English-German is found under `experiments/en-de/wmt/baseline`, while the model fine-tuned with SCR is found under `experiments/en-de/wmt/baseline+scr`
+For example, the baseline model of English-German is found under `experiments/en-de/wmt/baseline`, while the model fine-tuned with SCR is found under `experiments/en-de/wmt/baseline+scr`.

+This repository contains the translations, produced with the models described in the paper, of the various test sets we tested against (both for BLEU computation and for WSD bias evaluation).

 <details>
 <summary>Expand structure</summary>